ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 The closure has access to the variables in three scopes:

-- Variable declared in his own scope
+- Variable declared in its own scope
 - Variable declared in its parent function's scope
 - Variable declared in the global namespace